pbnath/kubernetes-the-hard-way/docs/04-certificate-authority.md

 In this section you will provision a Certificate Authority that can be used to generate additional TLS certificates.

 Query IPs of hosts we will insert as certificate subject alternative names (SANs), which will be read from `/etc/hosts`.
-Note that doing this allows us to change the VM network range more easily from the default for these labs which is `192.168.56.0/24`

 Set up environment variables.
 Run the following: